sitespeedio/sitespeed.io/docs/_posts/2016-12-14-friendly-url-names.md

 ---
 layout: default
 title: Alias for URLs and that Firefox bug
-description: The new 4.2 release brings alias for URLs and Firefox working 100% in Docker.
+description: The new 4.2 release brings alias for URLs.
 authorimage: /img/robot-head.png
 intro: In 4.2 we have some really great news again.
-Alias for URLs that makes it so much better in Grafana, new video and waterfall looks and finally fixed the bug that made Firefox slowish in Docker.
+Alias for URLs that makes it so much better in Grafana, new video and waterfall looks and finally fixed the bug that made Firefox slowish in Docker running on OS X.

 keywords: sitespeed.io, speed, index, speed, webperf, performance, web, wpo
 nav: blog